genos/genos.github.io/_posts/2013-08-12-python-to-cxx.md

 implemented and how compilation works.
 I had a lot of fun reading [this](http://createyourproglang.com/) stellar book, and might take its approach to this problem.
-I just thought it was interesting how similar the syntax of the two languages can look in their latest versions, and that got me wondering.
+I thought it was interesting how similar the syntax of the two languages can look in their latest versions, and that got me wondering.
 If I take this idea anywhere, I'll be sure to write about it.